The Harpoon or the Net:

 Sure, a small group of people will be waiting to sign up the moment the sales letter goes live, but another really big group still needs that final push.
 So, it’s not so much a “what’s better” issue as it is a “how is the process evolving” issue.

-Jonathan, that was incredibly well put.
-And that’s exactly what I was discussing with Carlton, Jeff Walker, Rich Schefren et al yesterday–the perfect mix between valuable content and solid salesmanship.
+10. Jonathan, that was incredibly well put.
+And that’s exactly what I’ve been thinking about — the perfect mix between valuable content and solid salesmanship.

 I also heard about the results of experiments with video sales letters, and they’re converting like you wouldn’t believe.
 Why?